Table of Contents

 How to Locate the Scanned Documents on Windows 10

 It's annoying to be unable to find your newly scanned documents on your hard drive.
-Here, we will explore the best way to deal with this issue and how to change the settings so that this issue never occurs again.
+Here, we will explore the best way to deal with the missing scanned documents issue and how to change the settings so that this issue never occurs again.
 Read on to find out how to do it.

-Usually, when you connect a scanner to your computer, Windows PC saves scanned documents in either the "My Documents" or "My Scans" folder by default.
+Usually, when you connect a scanner or printer to your computer, Windows PC saves scanned documents in either the "My Documents" or "My Scans" folder by default.

 But for a Windows 10 user, you may find the files in the "Pictures" folder, especially if you saved them as images, such as .jpg, .jpeg, or .png.